daniel-fuhrmann-2701/llm-as-a-judge/Statistical Evaluation/README.md

 # Statistical Evaluation

-This folder contains the reliability analysis for comparing LLM judges (GPT-4o-mini and Gemini Flash).
+This folder contains the reliability analysis for comparing LLM judges (GPT-4o-mini and Gemini Flash 1.5).

 ## Files Overview